 Yes.
 SMART Health Cards are an open-source standard and are based on the SMART Health Card Framework.
-Anyone can use the SMART Health Card Framework to build solutions that verify clinical results, and organizations all over the world have already adopted these standards to for that reason as well as for numerous other use cases.
-For instance, with iOS 15 Apple is using the SMART Health Cards Framework to allow users to download and store verifiable COVID-19 test result or vaccination records in the Health app, has s Health App, Walmart has announced the creation of a digital wallet for its customers to track their health information built on SMART, and the State of California has announced support for SMART Health Cards by offering residents a digital record of their COVID-19 vaccination status.
+Anyone can use the SMART Health Card Framework to build solutions that verify clinical results, and organizations all over the world have already adopted these standards for that reason as well as for numerous other use cases.
+For instance, with iOS 15, Apple is using the SMART Health Cards Framework to allow users to download and store verifiable COVID-19 test results or vaccination records in the Health app, Walmart has announced the creation of a digital wallet for its customers to track their health information built on SMART, and in less than one year, more than 20 states and U.S. territories have launched SMART Health Cards systems by offering residents a digital record of their COVID-19 vaccination status.

 An issuer is the organization that generates a SMART Health Card.
 Issuers are able to provide digital or paper copies of clinical information, such as vaccination or testing information, to individuals.
 An issuer is any organization authorized to generate these cards, including pharmacies, hospitals, healthcare providers, medical labs, public health agencies, and more.